Exact and Approximate Heterogeneous Bayesian Decentralized Data Fusion: Conclusions

 \section{Conclusions}

 Heterogeneous fusion defines a key family of problems for Bayesian DDF, as it enables flexibility for large scale autonomous sensing networks.
 As shown in this work, separating the global joint distribution into smaller subsets of local distributions significantly reduces local agent computation and communication requirements.
-The analysis and derivations presented in this paper, while assuming tree structured networks for the purposes of exact fusion via channel filtering, offers a basis for developing and analyzing similar methods for more general heterogeneous problems involving exact or approximate fusion in more complex networked fusion settings.
+The heterogeneous fusion rules, analysis and derivations presented in this paper, assume acyclic networks for the purposes of exact fusion via the BDF- and HS-fusion algorithms, thus offer a basis for developing and analyzing similar algorithms.
+These assumptions can be gradually relaxed to solve more general heterogeneous scenarios involving exact or approximate fusion in more complex networked fusion settings.

 Probabilistic graphical models (PGMs) were used here to develop Bayesian DDF algorithms.
-PGMs provided insight into the origin of the coupling between random states not mutually tracked by two agents and enabled exploitation of the conditional independence structure embedded in these graphs.
-This led to a family of conditionally factorized channel filter (CF$^2$) approaches for general probabilistic and Gaussian pdfs that were demonstrated on static and dynamic target tracking problems.
-The latter motivated the development and use of the information augmented state (\emph{iAS}) filter to regain conditional independence, on the expense of increasing computation and communication costs.
+PGMs provided insight into the origin of the dependencies between random states not mutually tracked by two agents and enabled exploitation of the conditional independence structure embedded in these graphs.
+This led to two novel heterogeneous fusion rules for general probabilistic and Gaussian pdfs that were demonstrated on (but not limited to) static and dynamic target tracking problems.
+The latter motivated the development and use of the linear information augmented state (\emph{iAS}) smoother to regain conditional independence, on the expense of increasing computation and communication costs.
 To overcome this problem a conservative filtering approach was demonstrated to maintain conditional independence over a small time window, without the need of the full time history.